What this software does:

-- Conceptually, this simulation code has three layers of abstraction:
+- Conceptually, this simulation code has two layers of abstraction:

 For any space telescope, an ability to predict the properties of point spread functions (PSFs) is needed before launch for a wide range of preparatory science studies and tool development.
 Tools for producing high quality model PSFs must be easily accessible to the entire astronomical community.
 WebbPSF provides an easy-to-use tool for PSF simulations of JWST and WFIRST, in the style of the highly successful “Tiny Tim” PSF simulator for Hubble.

 WebbPSF simulations are based on a mixture of observatory design parameters and as-built properties.
 The software provides a highly flexible and scriptable toolkit in Python for simulating a very wide range of observing modes and science scenarios, using efficient computational methods (including optional parallelization and use of GPUs).
 WebbPSF is a key building block in higher-level observatory simulators, including the JWST Exposure Time Calculator.

 Read on if you’re interested in details of how the computations are performed.
 Otherwise, jump to Quick Start.

 The problem at hand is to transform supplied, precomputed OPDs (derived from a detailed optomechanical model of the telescope) into observed PSFs as seen with one or more of JWST’s various detectors.
 This requires knowledge of the location and orientation of the detector planes, the properties of relevant optics such as bandpass filters and/or coronagraphic image and pupil plane masks, and a model of light propagation between them.